 First of all, this is the closest to the golden ratio, which makes it visually appealing and more balanced.
-Painters and artists used it long before even photography was invented.
+Painters and artists used it long before photography was even invented.
 It’s also the ratio of a 35mm film.

 Advertisers use this ratio all the time for digital advertising.
-Micro four thirds cameras also us this ratio as their standard.
+Micro Four Thirds cameras also us this ratio as their standard.

 This aspect ratio was common with medium format cameras in the old days.
 It was becoming popular when Instagram became a sensation for photographers.

-It is pretty much standard for social media nowadays.
+It’s pretty much standard for social media nowadays.
 With this ratio, the image isn’t affected no matter which orientation you are viewing it in.

-3. How Does Composition Affect Aspect Ratio
+How Does Composition Affect Aspect Ratio

 You can use every bit of your sensor.
 It’s easier to the place horizon.
 And it’s much more balanced as this ratio is very close to the golden ratio.